casdoor/casdoor-website/docs/how-to-connect/cas.md

 ## Using Casdoor as CAS server

 Casdoor now can be used as CAS server.
-Up to now the casdoor have supported the feature of CAS3.0 .
+Up to now the casdoor has supported the feature of CAS3.0 .

 ### Overview

 The prefix of CAS endpoint in Casdoor is `<Endpoint of casdoor>/cas/<organization name>/<application name>`,which means:

-Suppose the endpoint of Casdoor is `https://door.casdoor.com`, which contains an application called `cas-java-app` which belongs to an organization called `casbin`, and if we are trying to let user to login in via CAS, then
+Suppose the endpoint of Casdoor is `https://door.casdoor.com`, which contains an application called `cas-java-app` which belongs to an organization called `casbin`, and if we are trying to let user login in via CAS, then
 - `/login` endpoint: `https://door.casdoor.com/cas/casbin/cas-java-app/login`
 - `/logout` endpoint: `https://door.casdoor.com/cas/casbin/cas-java-app/logout`
 - `/serviceValidate` endpoint: `https://door.casdoor.com/cas/casbin/cas-java-app/serviceValidate`